Effective May 15, 2023, Container Registry is deprecated. If you currently use Container Registry, you can transition to Artifact Registry.

 region with different levels of access for developers.

-Create virtual repositories that act as a single endpoint for downloads from multiple upstream standard repositories.
+You want to create virtual repositories that act as a single endpoint for downloads from multiple upstream standard repositories.

 - You have compliance requirements to store data in a specific region.

-repositories with
+Repositories with

-Both types of repositories can co-exist.
-For example, you can create gcr.io repositories in Artifact Registry to transition your existing Container Registry setup and create standard repositories for new work.
+existing Container Registry setup and create standard repositories for new work.

 Feature comparison